 As provided by SFAS No. 142, the transitional impairment loss identified by applying the standard's new, more rigorous valuation methodology upon initial adoption of the standard was reflected as a cumulative effect of a change in accounting principle in our results of operations.
-The resulting non-cash charge was \$202.5 million, net of tax benefit, and was recorded during the first quarter of 2002.
+The resulting non-cash charge was \$202.5 million, net of tax benefit, and was recorded during the first guarter of 2002.

 Outlook -- As noted above, we have reported lower earnings in 2003 than in 2002.
-This resulted from several factors that coincided with what is traditionally our period of lower seasonal activity during the year.
-Foremost among these factors, as noted above, were adverse cost developments in certain projects in two of our operations, and reduced activity levels and increased price competition stemming from the general economic slowdown which began in 2001 and which worsened in late 2002 and early 2003 based on renewed uncertainty about the economy and international events.
+We have experienced reduced activity levels and increased price competition stemming from the general economic slowdown which began in 2001 and which worsened in late 2002 and early 2003 based on renewed uncertainty about the economy and international events.
+In addition, we had adverse cost developments in certain projects in two of our operations early in the current year.

-We and other industry participants believe that there has been a general deferral of maintenance and replacement activity in the installed base of commercial/industrial HVAC equipment in response to the more difficult economy.
+We and other industry participants believe that there has been a general deferral of maintenance and replacement activity in the installed base of commercial, industrial, and institutional HVAC equipment in response to the more difficult economy.
 We and other industry participants believe this trend will not continue indefinitely due to the fundamental operating needs of the equipment, but it is not clear when maintenance and replacement activity might increase.
 In addition, while we have seen some signs that activity levels in our industry may increase over the next year as compared to current levels, there can be no assurance that this will occur.
-Based on these indications as well as significant cost reductions we have initiated, we expect to be profitable in 2003 as a whole.
-Because industry conditions have not improved to the degree we expected when we commented on our 2003 outlook in our first quarter reports, we now believe our full-year 2003 results will be comparable to 2002's results, rather than higher than 2002 results as indicated in our first quarter reports.
-However, these factors also lead us to expect that our 2004 results will be significantly better than our 2003 results.
+Based on these indications as well as significant cost reductions we have initiated, we expect to be profitable in 2003 as a whole and believe our full-year 2003 net income from continuing operations, excluding restructuring, will be comparable to the same measure for 2002.
+Based on generally improving macroeconomic and construction industry indicators, industry specific factors such as expectation of increased demand to meet deferred maintenance and replacement needs, and based on our continuing internal emphasis on improving operations and controlling costs, we believe that our 2004 results will be significantly better than our 2003 results.